What is chicken wire and how is it used?

 - pea pod

 It’s spring, and the kids are taking peas.
 Assist my favourite vegetable grow this year with chicken wireframes offering tons of holds and make it simple for you to harvest some snacks that are luscious!
-To get a fundamental trellis, put in a frame made from 2 old display doors fitted using chicken wire, or construct your very own rectangular framework.
-The hinges in the top permit you to keep it open, and also re-flat it at the autumn for storage.
+To get a fundamental trellis, put it in a frame made from two old display doors fitted with chicken wire, or construct your very own rectangular framework.
+The hinges in the top permit you to keep it open and also re-flatten it in the autumn for storage.

 Amazon.com Best Sellers: The most popular items on Amazon